xelatihy/yocto-gl/docs/yocto/yocto_image.md

-# Yocto/Image: Tiny imaging Library mostly for rendering and color support
+# Yocto/Image: Image operations for graphics applications

 Yocto/Image is a collection of image utilities useful when writing rendering algorithms.
 These include a simple image data structure, color conversion